Colorado: Demographics

 Colorado also has some large African-American communities located in Denver, in the neighborhoods of Montbello, Five Points, Whittier, and many other East Denver areas.
 The state has sizable numbers of Asian-Americans of Mongolian, Chinese, Filipino, Korean, Southeast Asian, and Japanese descent.
 The highest population of Asian Americans can be found on the south and southeast side of Denver, as well as some on Denver's southwest side.
 The Denver metropolitan area is considered more liberal and diverse than much of the state when it comes to political issues and environmental concerns.

+The population of Native Americans in the state is small.
+Native Americans are concentrated in metropolitan Denver and the southwestern corner of Colorado, where there are two Ute reservations.

+The majority of Colorado's immigrants are from Mexico, India, China, Vietnam, Korea, Germany and Canada.

 There were a total of 70,331 births in Colorado in 2006.
 (Birth rate of 14.6 per thousand.)
-In 2007, non-Hispanic whites were involved in 59.1% of all births.
-Some 14.06% of those births involved a non-Hispanic white person and someone of a different race, most often with a couple including one Hispanic.
+In 2007, non-Hispanic Whites were involved in 59.1% of all births.
+Some 14.06% of those births involved a non-Hispanic White person and someone of a different race, most often with a couple including one Hispanic.
 A birth where at least one Hispanic person was involved counted for 43% of the births in Colorado.
 As of the 2010 census, Colorado has the seventh highest percentage of Hispanics (20.7%) in the U.S. behind New Mexico (46.3%), California (37.6%), Texas (37.6%), Arizona (29.6%), Nevada (26.5%), and Florida (22.5%).
 Per the 2000 census, the Hispanic population is estimated to be 918,899, or approximately 20% of the state's total population.
 Colorado has the 5th-largest population of Mexican-Americans, behind California, Texas, Arizona, and Illinois.
 In percentages, Colorado has the 6th-highest percentage of Mexican-Americans, behind New Mexico, California, Texas, Arizona, and Nevada.

 Birth data

-In 2011, 46% of Colorado's population younger than the age of one were minorities, meaning that they had at least one parent who was not non-Hispanic white.
+In 2011, 46% of Colorado's population younger than the age of one were minorities, meaning that they had at least one parent who was not non-Hispanic White.

-Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.
+Note: Births in table do not add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.